A photography workshop through phenomenal Fiji

 We will also visit 1 or 2 incredible farms that are re-writing what it means to be sustainable and truly Fijian from the ground up (in soil, in produce, in labour, and in cuisine), and partner with a cultural project that is empowering, uplifting, and protecting Fijian Culture.

 While our NGO projects are still being fine-tuned, it’s due to so many interesting and important options to choose from.
-We are speaking with as many as 6 NGOs at this time and will decide as a team the best fit for this visit.
 It will be exciting, moving, and impactful no matter which path forward we take!